 A Change in Water Regulation

-On April 1st, 2020, a change in England’s water regulation could affect your business water cost.
+On April 1st, 2020, a change in England’s water regulation could have affected your business water cost.
 To help you understand this change and how to get the best water price for your business, we’ve created a simple guide below.